Luc1f3r0001/Luc1f3r0001/README.md

-# Hey welcome to my git page
+# Yoooo

-Myself Luc1f3r trying to become a Legend in Web Exploitation.
-But so far I am a noob in it.

-I will upload my writeups about the CTFs I have played and the things I learn
+Myself Adithya Raj.
+I am a Web Security enthusiast From India.
+I am also part of the No 1 CTF team in India [Team Bi0s](https://ctftime.org/team/662).
+I will put the CTF's I have played and the writeups included.

-Hope You enjoy and find my writeups informational!!!